precice/precice.github.io/content/docs/docs-meta/overview.md

 presenting it in one place on the website.
 Hugo Modules mount that source content into the website's content tree.

-To add a new imported project:
+To add a new imported repository:

-1. Add its module import and mounts in `config/_default/module.toml`, and add the corresponding edit-link mapping in the Hugo configuration.
+1. Add its module import and mounts in `config/_default/module.toml`, and add the corresponding edit-link mapping in `config/_default/params.toml`.
-2. Run `hugo mod get github.com/precice/my-project@<revision>`.
+2. Run `hugo mod get github.com/precice/my-project@<revision>` (to fetch and pin the target commit or branch in `go.mod`).
-3. Run `hugo mod tidy` and `hugo mod verify`.
+3. Run `hugo mod tidy` (to prune unused dependencies) and `hugo mod verify` (to validate checksums in `go.sum`).
-4. Add the rendered pages to the a sidebar file (`data/sidebars/`).
+4. Add the rendered pages to a sidebar file (`data/sidebars/`).
-5. Build the website and verify the page URLs, edit links, and last-modified dates.
+5. Build the website locally (`hugo server`) and verify the page URLs, edit links, and last-modified dates.

 The `Update Hugo modules` workflow checks the imported repositories and updates their selected revisions in `go.mod` and `go.sum`.
 Do not copy imported content